 Quotes

-Categories are just for order and are continuously updated the more quotes are added and themes appear.
-Really, the relation between themes and quotes is many:many, not possible to display as a stream of text.
+Categories are just for keeping order and are continuously updated.
+The relation between themes and quotes is many:many, so this is a very imperfect representation.

 Appearing vs. being